 There are a handful of options to choose from when searching for the best place to zipline in Maui.
 With more than a handful of companies offering tours in several parts of the island, all guests can easily find their ideal Maui zip lining tour.
-The most important decision you’ll have to make is what landscape you prefer to look at.
-Countryside, jungle or desert, Maui has it all.
+The most important decision you’ll have to make is what landscape you prefer.
+Countryside, jungle, or desert, Maui has it all.
 Do you want to see Eucalyptus forests or tropical plantations?
-Tree tops amidst lush vegetation?
+Treetops amidst lush vegetation?
 Or, striking 360-degree views of volcanic formations?

 Perhaps your need for the extreme can’t be satisfied on land.
-If this is the case, Maui paragliding can take you where zipling cannot, thousands of feet up into the sky.
-Proflyt Paragliding allows guests to take a variety of solo and tandem Maui paragliding flights; a 1,000 foot 3-5 minute ride, and a 3,000 foot 12-15 minute ride.
+If this is the case, Maui paragliding can take you where ziplining cannot, thousands of feet up into the sky.
+Proflyt Paragliding allows guests to take a variety of solo and tandem Maui paragliding flights; a 1,000 foot 3-5 minute ride, and a 3,000-foot 12-15 minute ride.
 All of the Proflyght Maui instructors are USHPA-certified, so you can feel safe knowing that you are in professional, experienced company.

 Maui is renowned for its hiking trails, but some expert hikers might crave more of a challenge.
 While hiking isn’t generally thought of as an adrenaline-fueled activity, Sliding Sands is an 11.2 mile one-way trail that requires the mental stamina and preparation needed for a successful completion.
 If you don’t hike much, Sliding Sands is not for the beginner.
 If you’re an avid hiker, or up for a fitness challenge, definitely check out this beautiful, peaceful and challenging Maui hiking activity.

-A visit to the summit of Haleakala is an adventure in itself, but a marathon-length bike ride down the windy roads of the volcano takes the experience to a different level.
-It is possible to take the 26-mile ride from the Haleakala Park entrance all the way to the bohemian-style beach Town of Paia.
+A visit to the summit of Haleakala is an adventure in itself.
+Still, a marathon-length bike ride down the windy roads of the volcano takes the experience to a different level.
+It is possible to make the 26-mile ride from the Haleakala Park entrance to the bohemian-style beach Town of Paia.

-Located just minutes away from the historic Lahaina Town, the 10-acre playing field at Maui Paintball offers the one and only place for paintball on Maui.
+Located just minutes away from the historic Lahaina Town, the 10-acre playing field at Maui Paintball offers the only place for paintball on Maui.
 Maui Paintball claims getting hit by paintballs feels like “being snapped with a rubber band.”
-If that appeals to you, they offer both open play or by reservation 7-days a week from 11am-5pm.
+If that appeals to you, they offer both open-play or by reservation 7-days a week from 11 am-5 pm.
 Group specials are available at a discounted rate.